Demystifying Prompts in Language Models via Perplexity Estimation: Analysis

 Table~\ref{tab:best_ppl} lists the 5 lowest perplexity prompts for the task of antonym prediction, as an example.
 Similar lists for the rest of the tasks are listed in Section~\ref{sec:lowest_ppl} in the Appendix.

-A closer look at the lowest perplexity prompts reveals that they do not transfer well across models, and that the intersection of 10 lowest perplexity prompts between OPT 175b and Bloom is rather small (4.2 on average across the classification tasks).
-We see the same trend when we look at the 10 highest accuracy prompts across models (3.3 on average across the classification tasks).
+A closer look at the lowest perplexity prompts reveals that the intersection of 10 lowest perplexity prompts between OPT 175B and Bloom is 7.1 on average, across the classification tasks.
+When looking at the 10 highest accuracy prompts across models we get an average intersection of 3.1 across the classification tasks.